 Use custom data

-You can use custom data in workflows that support the layer's data type (points or polygons), by selecting the variables in the Data Browser.
-The My data tab lists the custom data you added and setup previously.
-Custom data other users have shared with you are available under Data shared with me.
+You can use custom data in workflows that support the layer's data type (points or polygons), by selecting the variables in the data browser.
+The My data tab lists the custom data you added and set up previously.
+Custom data other users have shared with you is available under Data shared with me.

 You can set preferences for Business Analyst Web App in the application preferences.
 For the Custom Data Setup workflow, you can turn the workflow intro page on or off and decide whether to show warning messages when custom data is accessed from multiple sources.
 Administrators can set preferences for the entire organization.

 To set the workflow preferences, do the following:

 - On the top ribbon, click Preferences .

 - Expand the Maps section, expand the Add Data section, and click Custom Data.

 Use the Show custom data intro page check box to display or skip the How to use this workflow introduction step when the Custom Data Setup pane is opened.

 Use the Show Warning Message when Custom Data is accessed from multiple sources check box to display or disable the warning message about possible problems when custom data is accessed from multiple layers.

 - To restore the default settings, click Restore Defaults.